Luis-Medina12/Portfolio/README.md

 #### On the Saurian App
 This project has been easy to work with due to the simple nature of it.
 Most of the issues I ran into were UI/UX related and were inevitably resolved by further expanding my knowledge of front-end development.
 At some point I would like to make the UI on the input box and buttons to be a bit "prettier", but for now the simple layout works.

+(04/23/23)
+I have completed the partial noun recognition, but not withotu encountering a few issues.
+Thinking of a way to avoid detection of capitalized words at the beginning of a sentance was the biggest challenge.
+It turns out  I was overthinking the whole thing and a simple if statement solved the issue.